charsplusjk/charsplusjk/README.md

 ### hello there

-i'm juan, a full stack developer from sao paulo/brazil.
+i'm juan, a full stack developer from sao paulo

 current goals:
 * learn linux, vim and rust